-CMDS 563G - Special Topics-Dysphagia
+CMDS 563G - Special Topics-Dysphagia 2 hours

-2 hours

 Diagnosis and clinical management of dysphagia in adults and children.
 Normal swallow and swallows of neurological origins will be studied using a variety of techniques.
 Multidisciplinary approach related to diets, inservice programs and counseling of patients and families.
-Prerequisites: CMDS 561G or consent of instructor.
+Prerequisites: CMDS 561 or CMDS 561G and CMDS 669G, or Director's permission.
+CMDS majors only.